Article

 Your spread makes more sense in context

-Open the bot, describe your question, and get a personalized reading of the cards, combinations, and next step for your situation.
+Open the web app, describe your question, and get a personalized reading of the cards, combinations, and next step for your situation.

 - Give age-appropriate explanations without blame.